Canon 250D vs Leica C-LUX

 It is notable that the 250D has a hotshoe, while the C-LUX does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 250D and the C-LUX are recent models that are part of the current product line-up.
 The 250D replaced the earlier Canon 200D, while the C-LUX does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 250D and C-LUX can be found, respectively, in the Canon 250D Manual (free pdf) or the online Leica C-LUX Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 250D and the Leica C-LUX?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.